 APPOINTMENTS WITH ADMINISTRATION/FACULTY

 Appointments with the Dean of the SON are scheduled with the Administrative Assistant to the Dean, by calling 610-499-4213.
-Appointments with the Associate Dean of Undergraduate Programs and the Director of the BSN program are scheduled with the Administrative Support Specialist to the Associate Deanr at 610-499-4211.
-Appointments with the Associate Dean of Graduate Programs is scheduled with the Administrative Assistant of Graduate Programs at 610-499-4207.
-Appointments for students in the RN/BSN/MSN program are scheduled by the Program Director.
-Appointments for the Assistant Dean and the Director of the Accelerated Nursing option are scheduled with the Administrative Support Specialist at 610-499-4206.
+Appointments with the Associate Dean of Undergraduate Programs and the Director of the BSN program are scheduled with the secretary to the Program Director at 610-499-4211.
+Appointments for students in the RN/BSN program are scheduled by the secretary of that office at 610-499-4206.
+Appointments for the Assistant Director of the Accelerated Nursing are scheduled with the secretary at 610-499-4212.
 Students are requested to provide an overview of the nature of the business they wish to discuss at the time the meeting is scheduled.

 Faculty post their scheduled office hours by their doors.
 Appointments with faculty members should be made individually by the student.
 Students may contact faculty by telephone leaving a message on the faculty member’s voicemail, or by email.

 Outlook email is the official point of contact for faculty and administration of the School of Nursing.
 Students must check e-mail daily and are responsible for keeping space available in their inboxes.
 Managing, tracking and sharing information for the Widener University community is facilitated through the MyWidener platform.
 Registration and personal profile updates are available through MyWidener.
 Questions related to log in identification and password registration are handled through the ITS Help Desk (610-499-1047).